 To our clients and friends,

 As the organizations that proudly promote and encourage visitation to our city, Experience Columbus and the Greater Columbus Sports Commission also proudly promote the characteristics of our city that make it worth visiting, one of the most valuable of which is our diversity.
 When members of our city are in pain, we are all in pain.
-Many of us have been in pain for quite some time.
 Although we don’t have all the answers, we know that we can’t stay silent.

-Please, don’t be silent.
-I encourage you to engage in conversations that so many have already started.
-Tell us what you want to see from us.
+To our partners: please don’t be silent.
+We encourage you to engage in the local conversations that so many have already started.
 Our voices, every single one, are what makes Columbus the city we are proud to call home.

 We’re here.
 We’re listening.
-We’re determined to make a difference.
+And we want to help.

 Five Questions About Race

-Dan Williams and six other Black tourism leaders answered ‘5 Questions About Race’ in a video that premiered during the virtual Destinations International Annual Convention session 'Why Race Matters."
+Dan Williams, vice president, convention sales and services, and six other Black tourism leaders answered ‘5 Questions About Race’ in a video that premiered during the virtual Destinations International Annual Convention session 'Why Race Matters."
 Learn more about the initiative and check out the honest conversation on the state of the world below.

 An Open Letter to the Industry